Yiling-Huo/eye-tracking-workshop-slides/_handout/week3.md

 Results showed that both the visual context and the lexical bias affected listeners' eye movements (in an additive manner).
 One referent scenes, as compared with two referent scenes, increased measures of the instrument interpretation and decreased measures of the modifier interpretation.
 Likewise, as the tendency of the verb to appear with an instrument phrase increased, measures of an instrument interpretation increased and measures of a modifier interpretation decreased.
 On the issue of lexical bias in syntactic ambiguity, these results clearly show that lexical bias has an influence on the initial syntactic structure comprehenders build for ambiguous sentences.
 On top of this, these results also show that the visual context has as well an effect on the initial interpretation of these sentences.

-## Incrementality of sentence processing
+## Incrementality in sentence processing

 Last week we covered some reading eye-tracking studies that addressed incrementality in sentence processing.
 A line of studies also addresses this using the visual world paradigm.